 On the 3rd floor, you will also find XD Theatre where you can enjoy 4D rides.
 The seats move, water splashes, you feel the wind in your hair, it truly is a real 4D experience.
 You can choose between different movies like Canyon Coaster, Journey to the center of the earth, Cosmic Race, Snow Ride, and several others.

-And if you are not tired from entertainment, you should check out Mega Force (3rd floor), a laser shooting range where you shoot at different targets.
+And if you are not tired of entertainment, you should check out Mega Force (3rd floor), a laser shooting range where you shoot at different targets.
 Do not worry; there is no real ammo here, only laser guns.

 - Opening hours Jungceylon Shopping Mall: 11:00 (11 am) – 22:00 (10 pm)